 Building Machine Learning Models

 As a freelance data scientist, you can build models for organizations on a one-off basis.
 There are many companies out there that don’t require an entire data science team.
 Instead, they just need someone who can build machine learning models to solve specific problems using the data they have available.
+Our course The Machine Learning Process A-Z can help you understand the machine learning processes that you deal with in your line of work.

 Here are a few examples of model-building tasks that companies outsource to freelancers: